Editor’s Note: This article was first published January 7, 2017. It has been updated to include updated links and resources.

 The Bottom Line

 Jenny’s high income and high student debt make for a pretty close call.
 Consolidating the private loans at a lower rate is an easy call, but how she handles the federal loans is a question of much more than just basic math.
+There are clear benefits to private consolidation, but there are also risks.
 Finding the right solution requires running the numbers, but it also requires an honest look and both your career prospects and your financial goals.